 It is good to remember that simplicity is not necessarily complexity’s antithesis.
 For example, four 2+ dodges with a reroll are more likely to succeed than a single 4+ dodge without a reroll.
 A complex sequence can sometimes be the simplest to carry out.
 Unsurprisingly, a thorough study of the game’s probabilities is highly recommended.

 Having clear goals towards which to converge already increases your players’ efficiency.
 Adding some of Blood Bowl’s efficiency multipliers to your coaching formula can bring you closer to invincibility.
-If you also play your games as simple as possible, your opponents will wonder why your fiery dice do not burn your fingers … but you will know that it is because your genius is intangible.
+If you also play your games as simply as possible, your opponents will wonder why your fiery dice do not burn your fingers … but you will know that it is because your genius is intangible.